-- An eligible child is a young person aged 16 or 17 who is looked after and has been looked after for at least 13 weeks which began after they reached the age of 14 and ended after they reached the age of 16.
-[Can become an eligible child at any point from 16th to 18th birthday as long as they have completed 13 weeks] [must complete 24 hours looked after age 16/17] - The 13 weeks can be continuous period or a series of episodes. - In calculating the 13 weeks no account is taken of pre-planned short breaks amounting to no more than 4 weeks and where a child returns to their parent, or someone with parental responsibility.
+An 'eligible child' is a young person aged 16 or 17 who is looked after and has been looked after for at least 13 weeks which began after they reached the age of 14 and ended after they reached the age of 16.
+The 13 weeks can be a continuous period or a series of episodes.
+In calculating the 13 weeks, both pre-planned short breaks amounting to less than 4 weeks and cases where children return to their parents or someone with parental responsibility are excluded.